LiterallyUniqueLogin/ukbiobank_strs/finemapping/summary/red_blood_cell_count_table_README.txt

 SNPSTR_start_pos - the start position of the STR in the SNP-STR reference panel (may be smaller that start_pos if HipSTR called this STR with a physically phased SNP upstream of the STR)
-SNPSTR_ID - ID of the STR in the SNPSTR reference panel period - as specified in the SNPSTR reference panel repeat_unit - as inferred by TRTools from the STR sequence and the period alleles - possible # copies of the repeat unit reference_allele total_per_allele_dosages - sum of imputed dosage of each allele across both chromsomes in all samples
+SNPSTR_ID - ID of the STR in the SNPSTR reference panel period - as specified in the SNPSTR reference panel repeat_unit - as inferred by the algorithm described in the paper methods alleles - possible # copies of the repeat unit reference_allele total_per_allele_dosages - sum of imputed dosage of each allele across both chromsomes in all samples